 (From the Catechism of the Catholic Church)

-Children prepare to receive the Eucharist for the first time either through our Catholic school, through Catholic Religious Education (RE) program or through the Rite of Christian Initiation for Children (RCIC) program.
+Children prepare to receive the Eucharist for the first time either through our Catholic school, through Catholic Faith Enrichment (FE) program or through the Rite of Christian Initiation for Children (RCIC) program.

 For information on these programs please contact our Parish Office and speak with our Director of Religious Education (DRE)

 Eucharist for the Homebound (Contact Parish Office to schedule (405) 354-2743 )